HarishAtGitHub/couchbase-mobile-webserver-synchlistener/examples/synch-gateway/README.md

 That is not picked up by the synch gateway .
 You can check by creating one directly in UI .
 But that will be picked up next time when I restart the synch gateway .
-NOTE : But if I create a doc in the above mentioned way , synch gateway detects it .How do I say this ? when I created a doc , I saw the log in synch gateway and it said 03:50:05.907508 WARNING: changeCache: Error unmarshaling doc "withoutimportdocstrue": <nil> -- db.func·004() at change_cache.go:148
+NOTE : But if I create a doc in the above mentioned way , synch gateway detects it .How do I say this ? when I created a doc , I saw the log in synch gateway and it said

+      03:50:05.907508 WARNING: changeCache: Error unmarshaling doc "withoutimportdocstrue": <nil> -- db.func·004() at change_cache.go:148
       03:50:26.037878 WARNING: changeCache: Error unmarshaling doc "withoutimportdocstrue": <nil> -- db.func·004() at change_cache.go:148

 withoutimportdocstrue is the name of the doc I created .
 But import failed due to some reason .

-And you can see additional information seen in the doc in couch base server.
+After you restart synch gateway , dateway now would have indexed the newly created doc ,And you can see additional information seen in the doc in couch base server.
-This is the area where Couch Mobile client comes in .Couch base mobile client writes to synch gateway and synch gateway takes care of synching to couchbase server .
+This is the area where Couch Mobile client comes in .Couch base mobile client know to write to couch base server via synch gateway and synch gateway takes care of synching to couchbase server .
 Writing to synch gateway manages all the problems .
 Or to be exact it is writing VIA synch gateway .

-### if after starting a synch gateway , I go and edit a document directly in  couchbase serve in UI.
+### if after starting a synch gateway , I go and create a document directly in  couchbase serve in UI.
 Now the doc only has the value that we gave .
 But now when we restart synch gateway I find that the doc in couchbase server is modified to have so much other meta data .
 Is this the expected behaviour ?

 Yes there are a lot of metadata .